-Additionally, many of the pathogens for which we are developing tests, including SARS-CoV-2, are known to mutate over time.
+Additionally, many of the pathogens for which we are developing tests may mutate over time.
 Such mutations may negatively affect the accuracy of our tests or even make our tests obsolete if our tests are unable to detect future variants.
 The failure of our products to perform as expected could significantly impair our operating results and our reputation, including if we become subject to legal claims arising from any defects or errors in our products or test results.